ankita2006-code/-FUTURE_UX_01/README.md

 Vercel

-Any shared hosting

-Even upload directly to cPanel
+Shared hosting or cPanel

-No server setup required.
+No server setup is needed.

-🎯 Important Note
+Important Note

 The booking form is frontend-only.
 It:

-Validates inputs
+Validates user input

-Shows processing animation
+Displays a processing animation

-Displays success message
+Shows a success message

-But it does NOT:
+It does not:

 Send emails

-Store data
+Store user data

 Connect to a database

-You would need backend integration for that.

-If you want, I can now:
+A backend service would be required to enable these features.

+Future Enhancements

-Convert it into a proper multi-file structure (HTML + CSS + JS separated)
+Convert to a multi-file structure (separate HTML, CSS, and JavaScript)

-Add backend integration
+Add backend integration for booking functionality

 Optimize performance

-Make it production-ready

-Add SEO meta setup
+Add SEO meta tags

 Improve accessibility

+Prepare for production deployment

+Author

+Developed as part of the Future Interns Internship Program